Yakima-Teng/utils-daily/README.md

   </a>
 </p>

-> Utils functions for daily frontend work.
+> Utils functions for daily frontend coding.

 * 🔥 Size is minimized by `tree-shaking` ability from `rollup`
 * 🔥 Support `TypeScript`